-Citrus Avocado Dressing and Dip – This bright, flavorful dip is perfect with veggies, scooped over your favorite entree, drizzled over salads, tacos, and more!
+Citrus Avocado Dressing or Dip – This bright, flavorful dip is perfect with veggies, drizzled over salads, tacos, and more!
+(Paleo, Vegan & Whole30 Approved!)

 Avocados are my love language.

-This citrus avocado dip and dressing has been one of my go-tos since I developed the recipe several years ago.
-It’s bright, it’s balanced, and it’s good on just about everything.
+This citrus avocado dressing and dip has been one of my go-tos since I developed the recipe several years ago.
+It’s bright, it’s balanced, and it’s fantastic with so many different foods–veggies, chicken zucchini poppers, tacos, burrito bowls, salads, and more!

 It’s bright, happy, full of flavor, and simply delicious.
 I love it best as a dip for fresh veggies and turkey or chicken roll ups (turkey wrapped around bell pepper slices, or lettuce, or whatever else makes your heart pitter-pat).
 As a salad dressing, it’s DIVINE on anything with a Tex-Mex or tropical vibe.
-Make a big carnitas salad and add a big dollop on top, serve it with some fresh mango spring rolls, or spicy sweet potato fries, or use it to top Jamaican Jerk chicken.
+Make a big carnitas salad and add a big dollop on top, drizzle it over fish tacos, serve it with some fresh mango spring rolls or spicy sweet potato fries, or use it to top Jamaican Jerk chicken.
 See?
 Versatile!

 The best part?
 All that citrusy goodness keeps this from turning brown.
 It’ll stay vibrantly bright green for 3-4 days (if it lasts that long), and you can even freeze it if you like.
 All it’ll need is a quick stir and it’ll be ready to go after thawing.